Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ##### Extensions:

-Define an upward vector for the rocket to follow (to minimise landing distance from launch).
+- Define an upward vector for the rocket to follow

+This would allow the user to specify the wind direction and minimise the distance travelled.
-Overlaying over google maps
+- Overlaying over google maps

-#### Rocket Simulation for Control Tuning and Design:
+This would allow the user to view the possible landing sites overlaid on a google maps representation of the launch site, reducing guess work and providing more clarity on landing safety.

-Fix simulation listeners in Open Rocket.
+- Fix computational listeners in OpenRocket

-Implement motor gimbaling.

-Implement a PID controller simulation.
+Fixing the implemenation of computational listeners would allow the program to make changes to the environment model mid-flight simulating for example varying wind speeds at different altitudes

+- Motor gimbaling

+Implemenation of motor gimbaling could be used to simulate the path of a rocket using a controller to adjust its direction.

+- PID Controller simulation

 Use the simulations to determine estimations for the PID control parameters.

+- Current weather integration

+Weather APIs could be used to fetch current environmental variables for simulation.

 ### 3.3 Usability Requirements